Cleveland Cavaliers 2023 Pre-Season: Salmon Fishing in Bethren

 Elsewhere, at opposite ends of your fishing hole are the two guys fighting to be in your “group.”
 One of ’em is some guy you’ve never seen on this river before, some specialist from Miami who is supposed to be very good, but you don’t see it.
 Yeah, his cast is real pretty, but it doesn’t stay out of the weeds when you need it too, and dear God, he just let that guy just drive right on by him.
 Also, he doesn’t rebound or whatever the fishing metaphor equivalent of rebounding is.
 Like why are we giving this guy more respect than ole Caris who’s been fishing with us the last two years, and bringing in way more fish?

 Even in pre-season, Strus had one good game: 13/6/5 in 24 minutes while going -8, followed by 15 minutes and 3/1/1 against Atlanta while Caris has averaged 10/3/5 in 17.5 minutes in two contast.
-Most of that production came while what we’d called in salmon parlance as “slaying the pinks.” (“Pinks” or “humpback” salmon are the second tier of Salmon – not kings, but the regional Euro-leagues also-rans of salmon).
+Most of that production came while what we’d called in salmon parlance as “slaying the pinks.” (“Pinks” or “humpback” salmon are third tier of Salmon – not kings, but the regional Euro-leagues also-rans of salmon).
 Ultimately, neither Max nor Caris fit what this team really needs, a 6-9 dude who can shoot, rebound, and defend.
 Max Strus grade: that guy next to you that has a decent leader of small to medium fish next to him, but keeps yelling “It’s a tuna!” or “It’s a hammerhead!” any time he or anyone gets a fish on.
 He might be a decent dude in the real world, but he just rubs you the wrong way and seems super annoying to fish or drink with.

 Caris LeVert grade: an inconsistent fisherman who conjures many an eye roll by tangling his line with yours or fouling a three-point shooter three times in four minutes.
 Hell, some nights you forget he’s there, but man, you love it when the fire gets going and you can let him cook.
 Dude belongs in the starting lineup if past experience is any guide, right?